JohnStuartPhil/cherryleavesproject/README.md

 ### Render

+- Due to slugsize limitations on Heroku, this project is hosted by [Render](https://render.com/)
 - The App live link is: [Cherry Leaves Mildew Detection](https://jsp-mildew-detection-in-cherry-leaves.onrender.com)
 - The project was deployed to Render using the following steps.